Skip to content

 Access-Control-Allow-Methods: GET, POST, PATCH, DELETE, OPTIONS

-Access-Control-Allow-Headers: Content-Type, Authorization, Mcp-Session-Id, Last-Event-ID, Mcp-Protocol-Version
+Access-Control-Allow-Headers: Content-Type, Authorization, Mcp-Session-Id, Last-Event-ID, Mcp-Protocol-Version, X-Workspace-Id

 Access-Control-Expose-Headers: Mcp-Session-Id, Mcp-Protocol-Version